What Is a Functional Alcoholic?

 Talking to a Loved One about Functional Alcoholism

-For all these reasons, approaching a high-functioning alcoholic about the problem is not easy.
-It is best done when your loved one is not drunk.
-Psychology Today suggests talking to functional alcoholics when they are hungover or feeling guilty about something they did or said during one of their drunken moments, as they are more likely to agree that their drinking has gotten out of hand when they are in such a state.
+Psychology Today suggests talking to functional alcoholics when they are hungover or feeling guilty about something they did or said while under the influence, as they are more likely to agree that their drinking has gotten out of hand.

-Unfortunately, not every (functioning) alcoholic will respond well to such overtures, and even trying to provide encouragement through a low moment will not have any short- or long-term success.
+Unfortunately, not every person dealing with problematic drinking will respond well to such overtures, and even trying to provide encouragement through a low moment may not have any short- or long-term success.
 If the functioning alcoholic in your life refuses to get help, you should set clear, feasible boundaries for the kind of behavior you will not tolerate, for the sake of yourself or any other people who would be affected by the continued alcoholism.
-This may entail terminating the relationship, and the situation may actually come to that.
-If your loved one is a functional alcoholic, that drastic step might be what shakes the person out of the stupor, and motivates the first step toward getting clean.